gklyne/I-D/app/app.md

 * app://b7749d0b-0e47-5fc4-999d-f154abe68065/pics/cloud.jpeg

-If files had disappeared from the ZIP file this would be trivial for the crawler to clear from its database, as it used the same base URI.
+If files had been removed from the updated ZIP file this would be trivial for the crawler to clear from its database, as it used the same base URI as in last crawl.

 Hash-based
 ----------